xbeat/Machine-Learning/README.md

 Knowledge graphs are powerful tools for organizing and representing complex information.
 When combined with Large Language Models (LLMs), they can significantly enhance document intelligence tasks.
 This presentation explores how knowledge graphs can be used to evaluate and improve LLM performance in processing and understanding documents.

+## Evaluating Classification Model Performance

+Evaluating Classification Models

+Classification models are a fundamental part of machine learning, used to predict discrete categories.
+However, their effectiveness isn't solely determined by how often they're right.
+We need a comprehensive set of metrics to truly understand their performance.
+In this presentation, we'll explore key evaluation metrics for classification models, their implementations, and real-world applications.

 ## Cross-Entropy in Python

 Introduction to Cross-Entropy